dotEthan/shopify-card/README.md

 ### Snippets

-- product-card.liquid - Created do include all product-card code.
+- product-card.liquid - Created to include all product-card code.
 I left the Javascript code in the file as it was all tightly coupled and, while it's getting longer (~150 lines), it's still quite readable.
 If I was adding more, I'd likely move it to it's own file.

 ### Styling